reviczky/northumbria/modules/research/group_report.md

 \startcolor[darkred]\bf\WORD{Actions}: Collectively agreeing on a business name and Stefan to research on literature review about cyber security \stopcolor
 * Establish communication channels for the coordination of the group work \crlf
 \startcolor[darkred]\bf\WORD{Actions}: Rafael to create a WhatsApp group and invite all group member, taking chair and being in charge for organising meetings \stopcolor
-* Document processing and initialising the platform for the collaborative editing of the report \crlf
+* Document processing and initializing the platform for the collaborative editing of the report \crlf
 \startcolor[darkred]\bf\WORD{Actions}: Adam to write up the group management and typeset a skeleton for the academic report 1B \stopcolor